ItsDaveB/cardano-ai-asset-insights-research/README.md

-# Cardano AI Asset Insights
+# Cardano AI Asset Insights Design & Research

 AI-powered insights for Cardano native assets.
 Combining token-level data with structured LLM-driven analysis to surface meaningful trading signals.
 The system is modular, automated, and designed for transparency, developer experience, and cross-platform growth.